 Spies’ natural talent and the experience and dedication of the Monster Yamaha Tech3 Team ensured the Texan quickly earned a coveted seat in Yamaha’s Factory MotoGP squad for the 2011 World Championship campaign.

 2012 was a superb year for Monster Yamaha Tech3 in the premier class.
 The team confirmed its status as the leading independent team in the coveted Team World Championship, having seen at least one rider on the podium in nearly 50% of the races in 2012.

-2013 saw Cal Crutchlow joined at Monster Yamaha Tech3 by the exciting young talent of Tech3 Racing Team’s Moto2 front runner, Bradley Smith.
+2013 saw Cal Crutchlow joined at Monster Yamaha Tech3 Team by the exciting young talent of Tech3 Racing Team’s Moto2 rider Bradley Smith.
 Crutchlow produced two sensational pole positions and four podium finishes.
 The 2009 World Supersport rider finished 5th in the World Championship, and the leading satellite rider in the MotoGP class.
 Bradley Smith contested his successful rookie campaign with three top six finishes and 10th in the MotoGP World Championship.
-2013 also saw Monster Yamaha Tech3 finish as the third team in the World Championship for the second year in a row.
+2013 also saw Monster Yamaha Tech3 Team finish as the third team in the World Championship for the second year in a row.

 The 2014 season saw the Tech3 Team continue it’s long term and successful partnership with Yamaha and Monster Energy with the exciting line up of British rider Bradley Smith and the Spanish 2013 Moto2 World Champion, Pol Espargaro who entered his rookie season in the premier class.
 The year heralded some great results for the Tech3 Team, including Bradley Smith’s superb run to 3rd position in Australia and Espargaro’s consistently good form which saw him finish the season as the top satellite rider as well as the rookie of the year in 6th place in the overall standings.